dpritchard/takiwaR/CRAN-COMMENTS.md

 I cannot figure this one out!
 I have followed all the advice I could find (RE: Repositories and ~./Rprofile), but I still can't suppress this NOTE.
 Worse, it seems to be intermittent: It appears when running from inside RStudio, but not when running directly from the Terminal, or when checked on WinBuilder...
 Hmmm.
 Hopefully this is OK.

 ## Downstream dependancies
-There are none, nor am I expecting there to very many (if any) in the foreseeable future!
+There are none, nor am I expecting there to be very many (if any) in the foreseeable future!